DLR-VF/TAPAS/README.md

 for more information see https://wiki.dlr.de/display/MUD/TAPAS

 ## Requirements:
- - Installed and running Postgres 11 server with the Postgis 3 extension
+ - Installed and running Postgres 11+ server with
- - Java 11

-Furthermore from the Github repository you need to download from the packages section:
-- [TAPAS-version-all.jar](https://github.com/DLR-VF/TAPAS/packages/202073) (the main jar for TAPAS.
-Important is the ...-_all_.jar because it includes all dependencies )
-- [sql_dumps.zip](https://github.com/DLR-VF/TAPAS/blob/master/sql_dumps.zip) (Minimal database dump: leave the zip as it is for the Installer)
-- [runtime_data.zip](https://github.com/DLR-VF/TAPAS/blob/master/runtime_data.zip) (Runtime data archive: decompress the archive for an exemplary set of scenario and runtime files (needed for SimulationDaemon and SimulationControl))

- Recommendation: Place both, the still compressed `sql_dumps.zip` archive and the `data` folder (extracted from runtime_data .zip), in your current working directory with your `TAPAS-<version>-all.jar `
+    - Postgis 3 extension
+    - Database Drivers: pgJDBC and pgODBC (32 and/or 64 bit depending on your build target)
+ - Java 11+ (for development options you need the JDK of course)
+ - Git if you want to clone this repository

 ### Basic Postgres DB Setup:

 This only applies if you don't have an already running Postgres/Postgis system.